-and investment is large relative to other channels.
-Using a redistributive labor income tax as an illustrative case, I decompose the steady state (long run) welfare impact of a small increase in the tax into the benefits of greater equality, the standard efficiency costs of distorted labor supply, and the costs associated with my new channel.
+case, I decompose the steady state welfare impact of a small increase in the tax into the benefits of greater equality, the standard efficiency costs of distorted labor supply, and the costs associated with my new channel.
 This decomposition facilitates a back-of-the-envelope comparison between the welfare impact of labor supply distortions, which depend on the long run aggregate labor supply elasticity, and my channel, which depends on the elasticity of capital to the permanent income distribution.
 I present a sufficient statistic formula for this elasticity, and estimate its terms using U.S. household panel data.
-I show that the size of my channel is between 1/5 and 1/2 that of labor supply distortions, suggesting that it is large enough to matter when determining optimal policy.
+I show that the size of my channel is between 1/4 and 1/2 that of labor supply distortions, suggesting that it is large enough to matter when determining optimal policy.

-While illustrative of the relative importance of the non-homothetic savings channel for small policy changes in the long run, the sufficient statistic exercise cannot speak to the channel's importance for large policy changes in the short run or quantify the fraction of the total costs of redistribution that can be attributed to this channel.
-To answer these questions, I solve a quantitative OLG model with un-insurable idiosyncratic labor income risk and non-homothetic savings behavior, and calibrate it to the United States in 2019.
-I consider the effect of funding a universal lump-sum transfer by increasing average labor income taxes.
-In particular, I solve for the trade-off between greater redistribution and average consumption.
-I isolate the effects of my channel, and find that it can account for around 1/4 of the overall trade-off in the long run.
-The next step will be to quantify the role my channel plays in the short run trade-off.
+While illustrative of the relative importance of my channel for small policy changes, the sufficient statistic exercise cannot speak to its importance for large policy changes, to the feedback effects between non-homothetic savings behavior and labor supply distortions, or to the impact of my channel in the short run.
+To quantify these effects, I solve a quantitative OLG model with incomplete markets, idiosyncratic labor income risk, and non-homothetic savings behavior, and calibrate it to the United States in 2019.
+I again consider the effect of funding a universal lump-sum transfer by increasing average labor income taxes.
+In particular, I solve for the trade-off between greater redistribution and aggregate consumption.
+I find that my channel can account for between 1/4 and 1/3 of the overall trade-off in the long run.

 Framework and Methodology.
 I begin by studying a simple closed-economy OLG model with a possible motive for bequests and 2 labor productivity types.
-The model nests several prominent micro-foundations for non-homothetic savings behavior.
+The model nests several major micro-foundations for non-homothetic savings behavior.
 In particular both bequests and consumption later in life can be considered luxury goods (De Nardi, 2004, Mian et al., 2021, Straub, 2019), and high-productivity households may discount the future less than low-productivity households (De Nardi and Fella, 2017).
-I first consider the impact of lump-sum permanent income redistribution from the high-productivity households to the low-productivity households on steady state welfare, defined as the Pareto weighted sum of each type's lifetime utility.
+I first consider the impact of lump-sum redistribution from the high-productivity households to the low-productivity households on steady state welfare, defined as the Pareto weighted sum of each type's lifetime utility.
 An unconstrained planner would redistribute resources until the Pareto-weighted marginal utility of consumption was equal across households - the first best level of inequality.
 A welfare trade-off exists whenever the optimal redistribution policy for a constrained fiscal policy maker results in more inequality than first best.